Atharva-Vijay-Khade/Datastructures-Algorithms/Readme.md

 1. Check For Prime
 2. Prime Factors
-3. All Divisors of a Number
+3. All Divisors of a Number  K

 ## Day 4